davestearns/identity-service/README.md

 ## Password and Serialization

 While researching validation crates, I ran across the very clever [secrecy](https://docs.rs/secrecy/latest/secrecy/) crate.
-This exposes a wrapper type named [Secret](https://docs.rs/secrecy/latest/secrecy/struct.Secret.html) that implements the `Deserialize` trait but explicitly does *not* implement the `Serialize` trait, so it can't be accidentally serialized to a log or database.
+This exposes a wrapper type named [Secret](https://docs.rs/secrecy/latest/secrecy/struct.Secret.html) that implements the `Deserialize` trait but explicitly does *not* implement the `Serialize` trait, so it can't be serialized to a log or database.
+Very clever!
+This makes it easy to ensure we never accidentally write a user's password in plain text to any kind of durable storage.

-This is great for runtime use, but in unit tests we often want to use our API request models to build up a request and serialize it to JSON when calling our APIs.
+This is great for runtime use, but in unit tests we often want to use our API request models to build up a request and serialize it to JSON when testing our APIs.
 So it would be great if we could have serialization support only when running tests, but not at runtime.

-The `secrecy` crate does make this possible, but the documentation is thin, so I wanted to detail how I managed to do it here so that other (including my future self) can learn how to do it.
+The `secrecy` crate does make this possible, but the documentation is thin, so I wanted to detail how I managed to do it here so that others (including my future self who has forgotten) can learn how to do it.

 ### Define a Wrapper Type

-If you implement a marker trait called `SerializableSecret` on the value type you wrap `Secret` around, then the `Secret<T>` can become serializable.
+If you implement a marker trait called `SerializableSecret` on the value type `T` you wrap `Secret<T>` around, then the `Secret<T>` can become serializable.
 The trouble is that one typically wraps `Secret` around a `String`, and you can't implement a trait on a type when both the trait and the type are defined in crates other than your own.

 ```rust
 // WON'T COMPILE